manwar/perlweeklychallenge-club/challenge-186/james-smith/README.md

 So getting the zero-th element we have the mapped character if there is one or the original character if there isn't.

-We know output is going to be UTF-8 ans we changed the *binmode* of STDOUT to be UTF-8
+We know output is going to be UTF-8 ans we changed the *binmode* of STDOUT to be UTF-8.

+Here are some examples....

 ```
                  ÃÊÍÒÙ! => AEIOU!
                   âÊíÒÙ => aEiOU
     Ƭȟȩ Ẇḕȅǩȴƴ Ćħąỻḝṅḡể => The Weekly Challenge
 ```